OpenNMT/OpenNMT-tf/README.md

 * gradients norm
 * computation graphs
 * word embeddings
+* decoder sampling probability

 ## Distributed training

-OpenNMT-tf provides asynchronous distributed training.
+OpenNMT-tf supports asynchronous distributed training.
 The user should set on the command line:

 * a **chief worker** host that runs a training loop and manages checkpoints, summaries, etc.
 * a list of **worker** hosts that run a training loop